giuliachiola/super-blog-11ty/content/til/git/github-cli.md

 ![test-repository-github](https://res.cloudinary.com/giuliachiola/image/upload/v1662012410/super-blog/031-github-cli/test-repository-github_hshmkm.png)

-Note: you have to specify if the repo you are creating will be private or public.
+Note: you have to specify if you want the repo private or public.

 ### GitHub repo list